max0x7ba/atomic_queue/README.md

 # Contributing
 The project uses `.editorconfig` and `.clang-format` to automate formatting.
 Pull requests are expected to be formatted using these settings.

-## Help needed
-* Submit pull requests with benchmarking code for other queues.
-The queues should be somewhat widely used or have exceptional performance, not my-first-mpmc-queue type projects.
-* Benchmarking results on different architectures or with much more cores, in particular on AMD Ryzen CPUs.
-Run `scripts/run-benchmarks.sh` and email me the results file, or put it under `results/` and submit a pull request.

 ---

 Copyright (c) 2019 Maxim Egorushkin.
 MIT License.
 See the full licence in file LICENSE.